 This oil lamp is decorated with two bulls and has a serpent's head handle.

 To the ancient Greeks, the bull was a symbol of power, virility and strength.
 It was a particularly potent image in the culture of the Minoans, who represented it in their frescoes and sculpture.
 It was associated with Poseidon, the elemental god of the sea.
-For more representations of the bull on our website click here.

 This lamp cast for us, in Greece, using the traditional 'lost wax' method.
 As nothing is mass-produced, there will inevitably be slight variations in patination and colouring.
 Each piece is, therefore, unique.

 These oil lamps are made for decorative purposes, as the casting process for our bronzes invariably results in the odd hole.
 However many customers over the years have used them to great effect, so please do check before using.

 - Code: BL-03